Life Enrichment offers a variety of events and programs

-Celebrating the Kentucky Derby!
-It is Kentucky Derby time!
-Recently, residents of the skilled care & rehabilitation center celebrated the Kentucky Derby by wearing fashionable hats and enjoying mint julep mocktails and cookies!
-The residents even participated in their own “derby” by crafting horse game pieces and moving their “horses” across the track!
+Residents of the skilled care center celebrated the Kentucky Derby by wearing fashionable hats and sipping mint julep mocktails!
+Also, residents participated in their own “derby” by crafting horse game pieces and moving their “horses” across the track!
 The residents named their horses Spirit, Ginger, Daisy and Rainbow.
 Winners received patriotic wreaths and a big cheer from their competitors!
 A big thank you to the Life Enrichment team for orchestrating this event!

 To honor and observe Earth Day, a group of residential living residents, along with Life Enrichment director Jess Sheahan, participated in The Village at Gettysburg Campus Cleanup!
-Residents gathered branches, removed weeds and swept drifted mulch from the walking trail.
-Everyone worked together to pick up trash and debris, too!
+Residents gathered branches, removed weeds and swept mulch from the walking trail.
 A big thank you to everyone who participated in the Campus Cleanup.
-It is always important to take care of our Earth!

 To honor and observe Earth Day, a group of residential living residents, along with Life Enrichment director Jess Sheahan, participated in The Village at Gettysburg Campus Cleanup!
-Residents gathered branches, removed weeds and swept drifted mulch from the walking trail.
-Everyone worked together to pick up trash and debris, too!
+Residents gathered branches, removed weeds and swept mulch from the walking trail.
 A big thank you to everyone who participated in the Campus Cleanup.
-It is always important to take care of our Earth!

-To honor and observe Earth Day, a group of residential living residents, along with Life Enrichment director Jess Sheahan, participated in The Village at Gettysburg Campus Cleanup!
-Residents gathered branches, removed weeds and swept drifted mulch from the walking trail.
-Everyone worked together to pick up trash and debris, too!
+To honor and observe Earth Day, a group of residential living residents, along with director of Life Enrichment, Jess Sheahan, participated in The Village at Gettysburg Campus Cleanup!
+Residents gathered branches, removed weeds and swept mulch from the walking trail.
 A big thank you to everyone who participated in the Campus Cleanup.
-It is always important to take care of our Earth!

 Resident volunteers were honored during the April Volunteer Appreciation Luncheon.
 Volunteers enjoyed a delicious meal and great conversation with their fellow volunteers.
 A big thank you to Teresa Lawyer, Volunteer Services coordinator, for orchestrating this event.
 Also, thank you, volunteers for faithfully and unselfishly sharing your time, talents and gifts to benefit residents at The Village at Gettysburg!

 Feeling the luck of the Irish!
 Residential living residents gathered together to celebrate St. Patrick's Day!
-The green-themed Happy Hour was one for the books, and HR Coordinator, Rosie Ullrich, even dressed up as a dino-leprechaun and performed an Irish jig with the Fit Medley class.
+Rosie Ullrich, HR coordinator, even dressed up as a dino-leprechaun and performed an Irish jig with the Fit Medley class.

 Residents of the skilled care center smiled for the camera during their Valentine’s Day glamour photo shoot!
-Maria McCauslin, beautician, made sure the residents had their hair done, and Pennie Gilbert, Skilled Care Center Life Enrichment leader, accessorized the residents with scarves, hats and floral bouquets.
-Once the residents were ready to go, Linda Cooper, Skilled Care Center Life Enrichment leader, took the photos!
-A big thank you to those who assisted with this event.
+Maria McCauslin, beautician, styled the residents' hair, and Pennie Gidlbert, skilled care center Life Enrichment partner, accessorized the residents with scarves, hats and floral bouquets.
+Lastly, Linda Cooper, skilled care center Life Enrichment manager, took the photos!

 Did you hear the scoop?
 Residential living residents love celebrating National Eat Ice Cream for Breakfast Day!
-Residents joined together and enjoyed fresh Belgian waffles, made by the Life Enrichment team!
-The residents had the opportunity to top their waffles with ice cream, whipped cream, chocolate syrup and many other delicious add-ons.
-Throughout the morning, the Life Enrichment team took donations for The Longest Day event in June and raised $150 from 8:00 – 10:30 a.m.
-The Longest Day event raises funds for the Alzheimer’s Association.
+Residents enjoyed fresh Belgian waffles, made by the Life Enrichment team!
+Residents topped their waffles with ice cream, whipped cream, chocolate syrup and many other delicious add-ons.
+Throughout the morning, the Life Enrichment team took donations for The Longest Day event in June and raised $150 for the Alzheimer’s Association.
 A few team members stopped by for this sweet delight, too!
-A big thank you to the Life Enrichment team for sponsoring and orchestrating this event.

-Participants in the Fit Medley class, taught by Jess Sheahan, director of Life Enrichment, completed their annual “12 Days of Christmas” workout.
-Just like the song, this workout continues to build on itself each round until reaching the 12th day.
+Participants in the Fit Medley class, taught by Jess Sheahan, Life Enrichment director, completed their annual “12 Days of Christmas” workout.
+Just like the song, this workout builds on itself until reaching the 12th day.
 “I pair an exercise with each day of Christmas starting with ‘one big back stretch’ going up to ‘12 drummers drumming,’” Sheahan said.
 “The fifth day is always ‘five biiiiiiiig squats!’
 We repeat each day just like the song and keep adding a new exercise until we get to the 12th day.
 That means 40 squats by the end, but we are having so much fun you hardly notice!”

-Here's the scoop!
 Residential living residents at The Village at Gettysburg learned how to make ice cream.
-By using two electric ice cream makers and a blender for a dairy-free peach sorbet, as well as relying upon several methods and techniques, residents successfully made five different flavors of ice cream and even whipped two flavors with crushed cookies.
+By using two electric ice cream makers and a blender for a dairy-free peach sorbet, residents made five different flavors of ice cream and even whipped two flavors with cookies.
 Thankfully, nobody had to use the old-fashioned hand crank ice cream maker!
-They enjoyed their ice cream with friends and neighbors at an ice cream social.
 The dairy-free peach sorbet and banana were two popular flavors!

 With Jess Sheahan, director of Life Enrichment, as their personal instructor, residential living residents at The Village at Gettysburg recently went to school on how to arrange flowers.
 Jess used flowers and filler from her cutting garden at Terra Farms and Fields and shared her expertise on design elements like space, line, heigh and shape.
 Once they had the technical aspects of flower arranging down, residents filled their vases with their own creative masterpieces!